 In 2005, Ari Meisel was diagnosed with Crohn’s disease

-As a 23 year old running a construction business, he was working 12-hour days and stressing out as he tried to build his reputation in the industry.
+As a 23 year old running a construction business, Ari was working 12-hour days completely stressed out as he tried to build his reputation in the industry.

-The diagnosis hit him hard.
+The diagnosis of Crohn’s hit him hard.
 After trying every medication, diet, or exercise regime he could find, Ari realized that there was one cause he hadn’t addressed: stress.

 He decided to make a change: he needed to cut back his hours.
 To do this, he developed systems and tools to help him get his work done in less time.
 He called the system Less Doing, More Living.